iiasa/CWatM/docu/calibration_tutorial.rst

 ===================================

-See the .doc file in P:\watmodel\CWATM\calibration_tutorial\calibration\tools\cut_catchment\
+See the .doc file in P:\watmodel\CWatM\calibration_tutorial\calibration\tools\cut_catchment\
 For a description:

 **Requirements:** PCRASTER:

-We do no need the python version, I think downloading, extracting and setting of the paths in P:\watmodel\CWATM\calibration_tutorial\calibration\tools\cut_catchment\catch\config_win.ini Creating the 2 potential evaporation files in advance
+We do no need the python version, I think downloading, extracting and setting of the paths in P:\watmodel\CWatM\calibration_tutorial\calibration\tools\cut_catchment\catch\config_win.ini Creating the 2 potential evaporation files in advance

-Potential evaporation is Calculated with Penman-Monteith in CWATM, but it is not part of the calibration = there is no change in pot.
+Potential evaporation is Calculated with Penman-Monteith in CWatM, but it is not part of the calibration = there is no change in pot.
 Evaporation.
 In order to make the calibration computational faster the results of pot evaporation could be stored and used every time.

 For the 30min this is done already as global map set, but for the 5min these files become too big.
 So they have to be produced for each basin separately